KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

     fragment_color = vec4(pos.x, pos.y, pos.x + pos.y, 1.0);
 ```

-The calculation is arbitrary for now.
+The calculation is a bit arbitrary for now.
+We turn the vertex position into a
+color.

-Also, because GLSL used to be updated which each OpenGL, we need to specify a
+Also, because GLSL used to be updated with each OpenGL, we need to specify a
 version at the top of our shader source code.
 Since OpenGL 3.3, it is pretty straight
 forward. `#version {GL_MAJOR}.{GLMINOR}0`. so four our 4.3 version, it is
 `#version 4.30` at the top of the shader, before anything else.